 If you are very tired, though, you will need to balance activity with rest.
-It is OK to rest when you need to.
-To learn more about fatigue, please see our detailed document, Fatigue in People With Cancer and Anemia in People With Cancer.
-A list of some other documents about treatment side effects can be found in the “Additional resources for acute myeloid leukemia” section.
+It’s OK to rest when you need to.
+To learn more about fatigue, see Fatigue in People With Cancer and Anemia in People With Cancer.

 Exercise can improve your physical and emotional health.